nokia/SReXperts/hackathon/activities/srlinux-b-streaming-telemetry/README.md

 ![pic](./img/bgp-panel.JPG)

 Your task is to create a dashboard that visualizes if there are any BGP sessions down in the data center fabric.
-There is no metric that corresponds to the amount of BGP down session, but we can calculate it from the total amount of BGP Total peers available and subtract the total amount BGP sessons in Up state.
+There is no metric that corresponds to the amount of BGP down session, but we can calculate it from the total amount of BGP Total peers available and subtract the total amount BGP sessions in Up state.

 ### 1 Create a new dashboard